meaad-farag/LibraryStore/README.md

 http://localhost/e-commerce/
 ```

-**Default Admin Login:** Please refer to the initial `INSERT` statement in the `book-store.sql` file for the default administrator credentials.
+**Default Admin Login:** Please refer to the initial `INSERT` statement in the `book-store.sql` file for the default administrator credentials,
+Or register as a new admin and then log in using the new username and password you registered with.

 ##  Key Project Files